lbr77/lbr77/README.md

 ![Genshin Impact](https://genshin-card.getloli.com/17/273618005.png)

-I'm not good at playing this game. :)
+I'm not good at playing this game. :D

 But I can only play this oncec a week since I studies in an boarding School. :(

 #### :sparkles: My followers

-Star [lbr77/lbr77](https://github.com/lbr77/lbr77) to update this list.
+Follow me and wait to the second day for the list to update.

 <!--START_SECTION:top-followers-->
 <table>